mietek/pol/README.md

 You may want to put your object program on this disk.
 Fine!
 It won’t even take many blocks.
 You may need to start it in block 0 in order to do an initial load (bootstrap).
 OK, but be able to re-load the program (only) from back-up because you will destroy block 0.
 Only if you destroy the block (we’ll call it block 1) containing available space information must you re-load data (all data).
 Unless you destroy many blocks.
 Choose the path of least confusion, not least effort.
 Re-loading disk will confuse you, you’ll forget what you’ve changed and be days discovering it.
 Much better you spend hours re-typing text and re-entering data.

-So when you need a block, you type a word (GET) which reads block 1, places the block up for re-use on the stack, reads that block, places the contents of its first word into block 1, and re-writes block 1.
+So when you need a block, you type a word (`GET`) which reads block 1, places the block up for re-use on the stack, reads that block, places the contents of its first word into block 1, and re-writes block 1.
 The first word, of course, contains the address of the next block up for re-use.
-If no block was available for re-use (initially the case), GET increments the last block used, puts it on the stack and re-writes block 1.
-GET then clears your new block to 0 and re-writes it.
+If no block was available for re-use (initially the case), `GET` increments the last block used, puts it on the stack and re-writes block 1. `GET` then clears your new block to 0 and re-writes it.

-Several comments: Notice that GET places its result on the stack—the logical place where it is available for further use.
+Several comments: Notice that `GET` places its result on the stack—the logical place where it is available for further use.
 Notice that blocks are re-used in preference to expanding the disk used.
 This makes sense except for the problem of arm motion.
 Forget arm motion.
 You just have to live with it.
 This is, after all, a random memory.
 Don’t neglect clearing the block to 0.

 #### 5.1.2 Releasing blocks

-To release a block, put it on the stack and say RELEASE.
+To release a block, put it on the stack and say `RELEASE`.
 It will read block 1, extract the next block for re-use, place the stack there and write block 1; then read the released block and place the old next-block in the first word.
-All we’re doing, of course, in constructing the chain of available blocks used by GET.
+All we’re doing, of course, in constructing the chain of available blocks used by `GET`.
 Possibly the block you release is linked to other blocks.
 You must release all those, too.
 A convenient way is to use the first word as a link field.
 Then the available block chain is the same as any other block chain.
 To concatenate chains you place the first block in block 1, run down the chain to the last block (0 in link) and place the old next-block in that link.

 Don’t be tempted to maintain a count of the available blocks.
 Its not worth the trouble.
 If you must know, you can count the length of the available chain.